halftheory/wp-halftheory-post-to-twitter/README.md

 # wp-halftheory-post-to-twitter
-Wordpress plugin for automatically tweeting any post type to Twitter.
+WordPress plugin for automatically tweeting any post type to Twitter.

 This plugin automatically posts a Twitter status update when you modify a post.